ricardombiot/xumm_hub_prototype/README.md

 ## ⛓️ Limitations <a name = "limitations"></a>

 - Time limited: 2 weeks
-- Frontend design (had to buy a profesional template)
+- Frontend design (had to buy a professional template)
 - Budget:

   elements.envato.com (39,00 €)